mattiamonti/pytest-bdd-report/README.rst

 Contributing
 ------------
 Contributions are very welcome.
-Tests can be run with `pytest`_, please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `pytest`_ as shown.

 License
 -------